 Elizabeth made no answer.
-She was afraid of talking longer of his friend; and having nothing also to say was now determined to leave the friend; and, having nothing else to say, was now determined to leave the trouble of finding a subject to him.
+She was afraid of talking longer of his friend; and, having nothing else to say, was now determined to leave the trouble of finding a subject to him.

-"I should not be surprised," said Darcy, "if he were to give it up as comfortable house.
-Lady Catherine, I believe, did a great deal to it when Mr. Collins first came to Hunsford."
+He took the hint, and soon began with, 'This seems a very comfortable house.
+Lady Catherine, I believe, did a great deal to it when Mr. Collins first came to Hunsford.'